SLAM-Lab/SANA-FE/TUTORIAL.md

 ## Docker Setup ##

-For this tutorial, we recommend using our Docker image which comes with SANA-FE and the architectures, networks and scripts needed for this tutorial.
+For this tutorial, we recommend using our Docker image that includes SANA-FE and the architecture files, network files and scripts needed for this tutorial.
 The first step is to get the Docker image and launch the SANA-FE container.
 You can also optionally mount a directory inside the image to get access to the network, architecture and script files on your local desktop (e.g. if you want